 - Input your existing passcode.

 - Follow the instructions on the screen to set up Face ID for the other person, or a drastically different version of yourself that your iPhone might see on a regular basis.
 This includes the use of face masks, heavy makeup, sunglasses, hats, etc.

 Please note that you can only store one primary Face ID and one Alternate Face.
 If you want to change the secondary one, then you must reset Face ID.
 Be careful when resetting Face ID — it will take time to learn your appearance, especially in the dark.

 Why you should set up an alternate appearance Face ID

 You may be asking yourself, "why would I want to give someone else access to my device with their face?" or "why do I need to set up an alternative appearance?
 Isn't it supposed to know who I am?"

 Sometimes your significant other may need to use your phone for something, like making a phone call or looking something up and they don't have their own phone with them at the moment — it happens.
+Plus, it's good in case of an emergency situation.
 So if you don't want to give them your passcode, which I think could be more sensitive, just let them set up their face as an "Alternate Appearance" so they can quickly get into your phone and not bug you for the passcode every time.